modz2014/3.xPlayground/README.md

-i added and chnage a few things around for this to work with 3.50 3.15 and 3.55 with filebrowser
+i added and change a few things around for this to work with 3.50 3.15 and 3.55 with filebrowser

 # PS4 Playground (FW 3.55)